autodesk-platform-services/aps-iot-extensions-demo/public/extensions/README.md

 The extension also displays a small panel with a color legend, and a dropdown that can be used to switch between different sensor readings.

-### SensorManagerExtension

-Allows you to add or remove sensor devices during runtime.

 ## Usage

 - import the extensions into your web application as ES6 modules, either individually, or using the `index.js` file (which includes